top of page

 Gather up your courage and non-judgmental love, make a personal pact to speak from the heart...

-Then talk with them about what you came up with in #1 - and invite them to talk about how clutter affects them, and anything else around "stuff" that comes up for them.
+Then talk with them about what you came up with in #1 - and invite them to talk about how clutter affects them, along with anything else around "stuff" that comes up.

-(See my story below about how this went with my husband.
-Spoiler alert - it involves talk about sex!)
+(See below how this went with my husband.
+Spoiler alert - it involves sex talk!)

 We never know what can happen when we get vulnerable and honest...